burguesbr/Skymet/README.md

 This project is my **ITS graduation project** and also my **first ever** full-stack web application, demonstrating my proficiency in both backend and frontend technologies.

+This project wouldn't have been possible without the [Openweathermap's student initiative](https://docs.openweather.co.uk/our-initiatives/student-initiative) and [IP-API](https://ip-api.com/).

 ## Table of Contents

 - [Current Status and Features](#current-status-and-features)